 The need for effective and timely access of information to inform regional decision-making continues to be prominent in the Columbia River basin (CRB) and the Pacific Northwest as a whole.
 Specifically, the Bonneville Power Administration (BPA), the National Oceanic and Atmospheric Administration Fisheries Program (NOAA), and the Northwest Power and Conservation Council (NPCC) have all identified an ongoing need for regionally coordinated, securely stored, and readily accessible data to inform their reporting and decision-making processes.
 Furthermore, the Northwest Power Act, which established the NPCC, calls for decisions to be made using the best available science, which requires the best available information.
-StreamNet provides regional standardization and access to data throughout the Columbia River basin through development and maintenance of regional data repositories for fish and habitat.
+StreamNet provides regional standardization and access to data throughout the Columbia River basin through development and maintenance of regional data repositories for fish and habitat data.
+This work improves data discovery, increases efficiency of data access, and facilitates data reuse - ultimately, adding value to data collection efforts